How to build a brand that attracts a loyal following

 - How will your brand change the lives of your customers?

-- How will people feel when they think about your brand in the future?
+- How will people feel when they think about your branding?

 Company: Southwest Airlines

 Vision: “To become the world’s most loved, most flown and most profitable airline.”